MoIRA: Modular Instruction Routing Architecture for Multi-Task Robotics: Results

 \subsubsection{Robustness to Instruction Perturbations}

-To evaluate routing robustness, we semantically perturb\footnote{Perturbed instructions are semantically equivalent rephrasings generated manually for each task, varying lexical choices and syntax (e.g., “pick up the pear on the placemat and set it on the plate” vs “transfer the pear from the mat to the plate”).} task instructions by rephrasing them with synonymous verbs and alternate phrasing.
-For example, \textit{"take the bell pepper from the placemat and move it to the plate"} may be rewritten as \textit{"grab the bell pepper off the placemat and put it onto the plate"}.
+To evaluate routing robustness, we semantically perturb\footnote{Perturbed instructions are semantically equivalent rephrasings generated manually for each task, varying lexical choices and syntax (e.g., “\texttt{pick up the pear on the placemat and set it on the plate}” vs. “\texttt{transfer the pear from the mat to the plate}”).} task instructions by rephrasing them with synonymous verbs and alternate phrasing.
+For example, \texttt{"take the bell pepper from the placemat and move it to the plate"} may be rewritten as \texttt{"grab the pepper off the placemat and put it onto the plate"}.

-As shown in Table \ref{tab:gr1_perturbed_table_3} and Figures \ref{fig:minilm_mse_figure_5}-\ref{fig:smollm_mse_figure_6}, SmolLM2 maintains stable performance across tasks regardless of prompt type.
-In contrast, MiniLM (abstract) shows sharp degradation (e.g. MSE=0.16 on CanSort), indicating higher sensitivity to linguistic variation.
+As shown in Table \ref{tab:gr1_perturbed_table_3} and Figure \ref{fig:smollm_mse_figure_6}, SmolLM2 maintains stable performance across tasks regardless of prompt type.
+In contrast, MiniLM (abstract) shows sharp degradation (e.g. MSE=0.16 on \texttt{CanSort}, Figure \ref{fig:minilm_mse_figure_5} ), indicating higher sensitivity to linguistic variation.